 - Harbour navigation and safety, oil spills and other marine pollution

-TAs are either city or district councils.
-There are no differences in the way that they operate.
+TAs are either city or district councils (there are no differences in the way that city and district councils operate).

 Territorial authorities’ responsibilities include: